thecodrr/covyd/README.md

 `covyd` cannot grow and help without the contribution from the community.
 Here are some of the ways you can help out.

-### Messages:
+### Add more messages:

-`covyd` includes a list of messages.
+`covyd` includes [a list of messages](https://github.com/thecodrr/covyd/blob/master/data/messages.txt).
 Currently it's pretty basic (and short).
-It is requested from the community that they contribute their tips, stories, jokes and other positive stuff.
-Simply open a PR with your message and it will be added.
+You can contribute your own tips, stories etc. Simply open a PR with your message and it will be added.

-### Terminal/Shell Support:
+### Add support for your terminal/shell:

-**Currently `covyd` only supports:**
+**Currently `covyd` supports:**

 - `bash`
 - `zsh`